 But I've also seen change happen more rapidly, and in order to help the process I like to suggest to clients that we review their situation every six sessions or so.
 If they're happy with how things are changing we can continue on a weekly basis; if it feels done we can wrap it up there or they can continue with monthly sessions to help them keep an eye on how things are unfolding.
 Of course the client can also terminate the relationship at any time if they feel that they're not making progress or that I am not the right person for them - that's fine too.
 However it ends, my clients are always welcome back.

 Single Session Counselling

 Single Session Counselling, or SSC, is a structured, evidence-based and client-centred way of helping the client to identify their most urgent problem and come away from the session with a viable strategy for change.

 In the context of counselling for burnout, clients often have very specific situational challenges, and I am very happy to help them identify a single urgent issue on which they would like to make progress, look at the strengths they can bring to the challenge, and help them develop a solution which can then be practiced within the session.
 The SSC service comes with both a free initial chat, and a follow-up call to help evaluate impact and options, and of course includes the possibility of following up with more sessions.

 I charge £95 for a normal session or for single session counselling.

 I reserve a number of sessions per week for frontline workers or others who cannot afford the full rate but would benefit from what I offer.

-As well as Zoom sessions, I give in-person counselling at these peaceful and convenient spaces:
+As well as Zoom sessions, I give in-person counselling at these peaceful and central spaces:

 76A Battersea Rise, London, SW11 1EH Near Clapham Junction and Northcote Road